-All international students are required to take the math and English placement test prior to registration, unless they have U.S. college transfer credits in math or English.
+All international students are required to have math and English placement prior to enrollment.
+This requirement may be fulfilled using high school or college transcripts or students may be required to take placement tests.
 International students must enroll in an English class each term until they have reached the English level required for their major program.
 International students must live in a college residence hall during the first quarter of attendance.